sqadjbpiedad/learnpython/README.md

 In line with the continuous capability development of the Systems Quality Assurance Division, this brown bag session is designed to introduce the Python programming language as a tool to support test automation and process efficiency.

 ## Objectives
-To enhance the Python programming competency of the Systems Quality Assurance Division by providing foundational and practical knowledge.
-This initiative aims to prepare team members to effectively develop and maintain automated test scripts and frameworks, supporting future automation efforts while improving testing efficiency, code quality, and overall software development lifecycle outcomes.
+To enhance the formulation of test scripts competency of personnel from the Systems Quality Assurance Division by providing foundational and practical knowledge on the Python programming language.
+This initiative aims to prepare team members to effectively develop and maintain automated test scripts, supporting future automation efforts while improving testing efficiency, code quality, and overall software development lifecycle outcomes.

 ## Duration and schedule
-08:00 AM to 5:00 PM, 23-25 February 2026
+08:00 AM to 5:00 PM, 23-25 February (Mon to Wed) 2026
 The sessions are divided into lectures, hands-on/break-out exercises, and Q&A sessions.

-* Day 1: Introductions, foundational Python concepts, basic data manipulation with Python (data structures, functions, and visualizations).
+* Day 1: Introductions, foundational Python concepts, basic data manipulation with Python, including data structures, functions, and visualizations
-* Day 2: Basic data manipulation with Python (continuation), introduction to arrays and their applications.
+* Day 2: Continuation of basic data manipulation with Python, introduction to arrays and their applications
-* Day 3: Introduction to DataFrames and a short introduction to AI/ML.
+* Day 3: Introduction to DataFrames and a short introduction to AI/ML

 ## Resources and acknowledgement